 We understand that you may be nervous, and that someone at your side may help.
 However because of the availability of space we'd usually ask that you restrict accompanies to one or two.

 I'm very nervous about anything being done to my back.
 Would Mr Cass be upset if I asked for a second opinion?

 Certainly not!
 Mr Cass feels second opinions are often very beneficial in helping a patient make what is, undoubtedly, a major decision.
 In many cases he may suggest a review himself.
-In these circumstances he would be happy to suggest several colleagues locally, in the SE or London.
-Or you are at liberty to find someone yourself.
+In these circumstances he would be happy to suggest several colleagues in the South East or London.
+Or you are at liberty to find someone yourself of course.

 Florence & her team will always facilitate this by forwarding documents, imaging and investigation results to the second expert.